 The divisions in the EU-US relationship were not limited to the war of aggression in Iraq, which as the 1946 Nuremberg Tribunal noted was an international war crime.

-But EU-US differences were not limited to Iraq, but also spilled over in other areas, such the U.S. assault on the jurisdiction of the International Criminal Court in The Hague, the US rejection of long overdue responses to climate change (Kyoto), withdrawal from the ABM treaty by the US together with Guantanamo, torture and rendition, which squandered away US moral authority.
+But EU-US differences were not limited to Iraq, but also spilled over in other areas, such the U.S. assault on the jurisdiction of the International Criminal Court in The Hague, the US rejection of long overdue responses to climate change (Kyoto), withdrawal from the ABM treaty by the US together with the American Gulag at Guantanamo, torture and rendition practices.

 Contrary to the American belief American principles of freedom, liberty and democracy should be universal and be the shape of the world, these principles depending on the history and culture are not defined in the same way everywhere, let alone valued the same way relative to other political good such as equality, security, social cohesion and piety.